Rules Engine

 Section titled “Rule Types”RelayCraft provides six types of rules to handle network traffic:

 Section titled “1.
-Content Rewrite”Modify the content of the Request Body or Response Body.
+Rewrite Body”Modify the content of the Request Body or Response Body.
+Supports full replacement or partial regex-based updates.

 - Target: Choose to modify the Request (before sending) or Response (before returning to client).

-- Regex Replace: Advanced content replacement using regular expressions.
+- Regex: Advanced content replacement using regular expressions.

 Use Case: Modifying API response data to test different UI states, or injecting parameters into a request.

 Section titled “2.
-Header Rewrite”Modify Request Headers or Response Headers.
+Rewrite Header”Modify Request Headers or Response Headers.

 - Actions: